SimpleLavvr/noobofiron_rulesmod/README.md

 ## Build mod

-- Put the events, common  folder (or whatever too) in 'original' folder
+- Put the events, common  folder (or whatever too) in 'original' folder (or use `--original-folder` in the below command)
 - run ./apply_patches apply
 - get the files out of mod, and put this in the destination mod folder.

 ## Create patches from modified files

-- Put the game files in original, then put your working mod (the edited files) in mod (same location)
+- Put the game files in original (or use `--original-folder` in the below command), then put your working mod (the edited files) in mod (or use `--mod-folder` in the below command)
 - run ./apply_patches create (this will create a patch for existing files and copy non-existing ones)
-- run ./apply_patches clear (please dont commit modded files)
+- OPTIONNAL : run ./apply_patches clear (please dont commit modded files if you didnt use `--mod-folder`)
 - commit it